-CTA Architects Engineers, Livingston, Montana was chosen as the most qualified.
-A public meeting was held in which a contract was signed between Park County and CTA Architects Engineers.
+CTA Architects Engineers, Livingston, MT renewed its contract between Park County and CTA Architects Engineers for the continuation of the GCDB Enhancement Project.

-Park County GIS scanned and plotted the corner recordations for 2S8E, 2S9E, 2S10E and field maps were created for CTA's surveyor, George Bornemann, PLS, CFEDS.
+Park County GIS scanned and plotted the corner recordations for 15 townships and field maps were created for CTA's surveyor, George Bornemann, PLS, CFEDS.

 Park County GIS/IT met with Mr. Bornemann several times to discuss project goals and implementation.
-Mr. Bornemann contacted the BLM and Gallatin County several times to discuss submission details, best practices, and other strategic methodology.
+Mr. Bornemann contacted the BLM and the State Library to discuss submission details, changes with the BLM, and other strategic methodology.